- Lab Fellowships and Projects

 The Center typically accepts both full-time residential fellows and part-time non-residential fellows.
 In addition, the Lab funds outside projects that address institutional corruption.
 As a part of the Lab community, residential fellows will spend a majority of their time working on research projects, while also benefiting from being part of a multidisciplinary and highly-interactive group of fellows.
 Fellows primarily engage through a weekly Lab seminar that enables them to workshop their own projects, while also building a collaborative framework to address institutional corruption.

+We welcome applications from talented scholars and practitioners at any stage of their career.
 Applicants will be judged on the quality of their achievements in their field of specialization or industry, and the probable impact of their proposed research and its relevance to the purposes of the Lab.
 Tenured and untenured faculty are invited to participate, so long as their work during the fellowship is primarily directed towards the Lab project.
 Postdoctoral applications are also eagerly encouraged, as well as proposals from researchers in industry or government seeking sabbatical time to pursue research directly relevant to the project, and others from data-driven fields such as designers, programmers, and statisticians (see Applied Data Fellowship).
 For postdoctoral researchers, the Lab is particularly interested in applicants who apply to work under the direct supervision of a Harvard-affiliated faculty member during their fellowship year.

 Postdoctoral residential fellows will be paid according to a salary structure that is based on number of years of postdoctoral experience.
 Faculty members who will spend their sabbatical year at the Center will be eligible to receive up to one-half of their academic year salary (not exceeding a maximum stipend set each fall) for the fellowship period.
 Their home institution is expected to provide at least half the salary plus all benefits.
 Overseas fellows and those not on an academic track are eligible for stipends depending on circumstance.
 All fellowship applicants are expected to report pending or received funding from other sources for the same or a similar project.
 If multiple awards are received, an equitable arrangement will be made among the funding agents.
 Awards for projects will be determined dependant upon the scope of the project, and potential impact.